bg87/js-algorithms/readme.md

 # Data structures and Algorithms

-This repo is a group of exercises and examples from the data structures and algorithms course on www.frontendmasters.com
+This repo is a group of exercises and examples from the data structures and algorithms course on www.frontendmasters.com and some other random javascript notes and patterns.